-Lockers: There are lockers available in the library basement for Trinity finalists and postgrads living out.
+Lockers: There are lockers available in the library basement for finalists and for postgrads living out.
 Please ask me for a key.
 First come first served!

 The University library catalogue SOLO includes printed books and journals for most Oxford libraries.